 b) Is within a Conservation Area

-The Council should be given 6 weeks written/email notice of intended works on trees with a trunk diameter of more than 7.5cm (measured 1.5metres above ground level) in Conservation Areas.
+The Council should be given 6 weeks written/email notice of intended works on any tree(s) with a trunk diameter of more than 7.5cm (measured 1.5 metres above ground level) in Conservation Areas.
 In accordance with Policy EP7 (d) of the Moray Local Development Plan 2020, the Council will only agree to the felling of trees within a Conservation Area if they are dead, dying or dangerous.

 c) A condition of a planning consent